maazkhandev75/RailSync/README.md

   - LHR -> MLN 4pm-7pm and mul->isl 7:45-11:30pm train with stop

 6. Important Note
+  - You cannot change or update profile or password of Default User(maaz khan) even you cannot delete or edit default user and admin from admin panel.
   - (If you want to travel from station A to B)

   - you should have stations A & B